vanhoefm/modwifi/README.md

 This work was the result of the paper [Advanced Wi-Fi Attacks Using Commodity Hardware](https://lirias.kuleuven.be/bitstream/123456789/473761/1/acsac2014.pdf) presented at ACSAC 2014. *If you use these tools in your research, please reference this paper.* Most code is open source, and contributions are welcome.
 The code of the constant jammer can be requested but is not available publicly.
 Don't worry, we won't bite.

-Latest update: we now support Linux kernel 4.2!
-See the [modwifi-4.2-1.tar.gz](releases/modwifi-4.2-1.tar.gz) release!
+April 2016: we now support Linux kernel 4.4!
+See the [modwifi-4.4-1.tar.gz](releases/modwifi-4.4-1.tar.gz) release!
+This has been tested on Arch Linux and Ubuntu 15.10.

 ## Table of Contents